Maintenance, Maintenance, Maintenance!

 Do you want to race?
 Take it to car shows?
 Drive through the mountains of Bolivia?
 Look cool in the parking lot?
 Blast people's windows out with your loud-ass exhaust?
 What are you DOING with this car?

 Before doing any non-cosmetic mods, you need to have an engine management system.
 Cars nowadays are really just computers on wheels.
 If you add or change a part on a car but the car doesn't know that you've changed it, your car will drive around thinking the old part is still there.
 People who change their intake without an engine management system end up with shitty gas mileage, because the car doesn't know what to do so it just wastes a bunch of fuel.

 After you have an engine management system, you can then, if you want, change to an alcohol injection system--in other words, you can use E85 gas.
 This may give you enough of a performance boost that some other mods will be unnecessary.
-It makes the car run cooler and prevents knock.
+It makes the car run cooler and prevents knocking.

 ICT Billet Ethanol Flex Fuel Sensor

-Is Getting A Flex Fuel Sensor Worth It?
+Is Getting a Flex Fuel Sensor Worth It?

 After you get an engine management system and maybe an alcohol injection system, you can then install a better intake, or a turbo-back exhaust.
 However, you will also need an oil catch can, or an air oil separator (AOS) because the stock part won't be able to handle what you're throwing at it.
 This non-glamorous mod is often overlooked, but is essential to keeping the car running smoothly.